 2. Ryder & Donaldson [2018] FamCAFC 260

-- Similarly, in this case the court found that the child could be exposed to harm if the child continued to live with the mother.
+- Here, the court found that the child could be exposed to harm if the child continued to live with the mother.

 - The court ordered that there be a change of residence, along with a period of supervised time with the father for the child to build a relationship with the father, and to make the transition smoother for the child.